annane-hamza/Intro-to-Programming-Using-C/README.md

-# Intro to Programming Using C and Logic Building
+# 🌱 Intro to Programming Using C and Logic Building

 Welcome to my programming journey! 🚀

-This repository documents my learning and progress in programming fundamentals using the C language, focusing on building strong logic and problem-solving skills.
-Whether you are a beginner or want to follow along with my learning path, you’ll find exercises, explanations, and projects that showcase how to think like a programmer from scratch.

-## What You’ll Find Here
+This repository is where I practice and learn the basics of programming using the C language.
+I’m starting from scratch, focusing on building logical thinking and problem-solving skills step by step.

+---

+## 📚 What’s Inside

-- **Logic building exercises** — puzzles and problems that sharpen your algorithmic thinking
+- 🔢 **Logic-building exercises** – small problems to train your brain
-- **Projects and practice challenges** — small programs that put your knowledge to the test
+- 💻 **Simple programs** – practical C code to apply what I learn
+- 🧠 **Notes and explanations** – things I’ve understood along the way

+---

-## Why C?
+## 💬 Why C?

-C is a foundational programming language that helps you understand how computers work at a low level.
-Mastering C gives you a solid base for learning other languages and diving deeper into software development, embedded systems, and systems programming.
+C is powerful and teaches you how computers really work.
+It’s a great language for learning how to code, solve problems, and build a strong foundation for the future.

+---

-## My Learning Goals
+## 🎯 My Goals

-- Gain confidence writing clean, efficient C code
+- Write clean and correct C code
-- Develop strong problem-solving and logical thinking skills
+- Think like a programmer
-- Prepare for advanced programming topics and real-world projects
+- Build a strong base for learning advanced topics later

+---

+Let’s keep learning, one line of code at a time! ✨